 Surveillance videos can show an unbiased narration of the incident.
 Your attorney can request footage from owners of nearby buildings to support your case.
 Moreover, witness testimony can corroborate your statements.
 It will not only be your word against the other party’s defenses.

 Lastly, medical records indicate the extent of your injuries.
 They contain your diagnosis and the treatments you received.
-This document will help the insurance company, court, or jury know the expenses you paid for because of the blunt force trauma.
+This document will help the

 The possible damages in a blunt force injury case include the following: